Arkansas vs. Memphis College Basketball Predictions & Picks - November 23

 Arkansas vs. Memphis Predictions & Picks: Spread, Total - November 23

-Thursday's contest between the Arkansas Razorbacks (4-1) and the Memphis Tigers (4-0) at Imperial Arena has a good chance to be a tight matchup, as our computer prediction projects a final score of 77-76, with Arkansas securing the victory.
+Thursday's contest that pits the Arkansas Razorbacks (4-1) versus the Memphis Tigers (4-0) at Imperial Arena has a good chance to be a close matchup based on our computer prediction, which projects a final score of 77-76 in favor of Arkansas.
 Game time is at 5:00 PM ET on November 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!